PrairieLearn/PrairieLearn/docs/faq.md

 Docker Toolbox is no longer supported.
 [Docker Community Edition](https://www.docker.com/community-edition) is required to [run PrairieLearn locally](https://prairielearn.readthedocs.io/en/latest/installing/).

-## How can I add comments in my `question.html` source that won't be visible to students?
+## How can I add comments in my `question.html` or `question.md` source that won't be visible to students?

-Course staff members may want to write small maintenance comments in the `question.html` source, but HTML or JavaScript comments will remain visible in the rendered page's source (as can be seen in the browser dev tools).
+Course staff members may want to write small maintenance comments in the `question.html` or `question.md` source, but HTML or JavaScript comments will remain visible in the rendered page's source (as can be seen in the browser dev tools).
 To prevent students from seeing staff comments, you can use [Mustache comments](https://mustache.github.io/mustache.5.html#Comments) that will be removed during the rendering process.
 To be safe, never put sensitive information such as solutions in a comment.

 Example: